yhc2021/GPR/README.md

 -  Release pre-trained model of GPR on KITTI dataset
 -  Release pre-trained model of GPR on Waymo dataset
--  Release gpu code of GPR
+-  Release gpu code of GPR for Waymo dataset
 -  Update the patchwork++ compilation documentation